michael-sevcik/CommandLineParser/CommandLineParser/README.md

 }
 ```

-Compared to the `CreateNoParameterOption` method `CreateParameterOption`
+Compared to the `CreateNoParameterOption` method you need to specify whether the parameter is mandatory via the `isParameterRequired` parameter, i.e. option
+can be used without its parameter.

 **IMultipleParameterOption : IParametrizedOption**
-- `public char Delimeter { get; }` sets the delimeter, which user is expected to use on the command line to separate multiple parameters.
+- `public char Delimiter { get; }` sets the delimiter, which user is expected to use on the command line to separate multiple parameters.
 ```C#
 public static IMultipleParameterOption CreateMulitipleParameterOption<T>(
            Action<T[]?> action,